[Minor revision–posted 4/28/21 (replaces 7/23/18 edition)]

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to implement the state of Texas Vehicle Fleet Management Plan developed in accordance with Government Code, Section 2171.104, and to establish procedures, state responsibilities, and provide guidance for compliance under the Texas Tech University Vehicle Fleet Management Program.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to implement the State of Texas Vehicle Fleet Management Plan developed in accordance with Government Code, Section 2171.104 and in compliance with Education Code 51.202 to establish procedures, state responsibilities, and provide guidance for compliance under the Texas Tech University Vehicle Fleet Management Program.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Assistant Vice President for Operations and the Managing Director of the Texas Tech University System (TTUS) Office of Risk Management with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in August of even-numbered years by the Managing Director of Transportation & Parking Services, the Associate Vice President for Operations, and the Managing Director of the Texas Tech University System (TTUS) Office of Risk Management with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 a.
 Vehicle Fleet Manager – The designated individual responsible for planning, directing, managing, coordinating, and supervising programs for the acquisition, assignment, utilization, maintenance and repair, replacement, and disposal of the university fleet.
 The manager serves as the primary contact with the state Office of Vehicle Fleet Management.